rentdrop/rentdrop.github.io/_posts/2021-08-21-welcome-to-rentdrop-engineering.md

 Lastly, we are exploring and leveraging “tomorrow’s” technology expectations today.
 I can’t divulge too much, but I will drop a single word here and let you fill in the gaps… **_crypto_**!

+Fundamentally, we are committed to doing what it takes to build the highest quality product and features for our customers.
+As such we are **tightly coupled with our Product and Design teams**.
+We work in small squads that address focused tasks.
+We believe that keeping engineers close to our customers drives empathy and understanding.
+We are working together, side by side, to build solutions for landlords and tenants.

 ## What's Next?
+In the coming weeks and months, you will see posts about problems that we are solving, how we are scaling, how we are building interesting features with tomorrow’s tech _cough-crypto-cough_, and more.

+We have so many things to build for our customers.
+If any of this sounds interesting to you, please take a look at our [careers](https://www.rentdrop.io/careers) page or send an email to careers@rentdrop.io.